 The Taiwanese manufacturer is unveiling its ultra-cheap laptop, which will cost only $ 170 in 11 and 200 in the 14 version.
 Revolution or just an unnecessary imitation of chromobox?
 Come and be judged

-Continuing on the interesting leaks we received two weeks ago, Baiser is now officially announcing the Cloudbook mobile - an "official" alternative to Google's Chromebooks based on a free version of Windows 10, and try to prove to all of us that it is also portable Windows Can offer a reasonable user experience at very low price tags.
+Following the interesting leaks we received about two weeks ago, Bayer is now officially announcing the Cloudbook mobile - an "official" alternative to Google Chromebooks which is based on a free version of Windows 10, and try to prove to all of us that it is also portable Windows Can offer a reasonable user experience at very low price tags.

-The Cloudbook will be offered in either 11 or 14 inch sizes, with both screens getting both 768 × 1,366 pixel resolution (probably in basic and cheap TN technology), memory RAM 2GB, Wi-Fi connectivity with 802.11ac support (very impressive considering price), Bluetooth connectivity 4.0, connection USB One full size 2.0 connection USB One full size 3.0 connection HDMI And a SD card slot and battery that should provide between six and seven hours of work.
+The Cloudbook will be offered in 11-inch or 14-inch sizes, in both cases you will receive a screen with a resolution of 768 × 1,366 pixels (probably also in the basic and cheap TN technology), memory RAM 2GB, Wi-Fi connectivity with 802.11ac support (very impressive considering price), Bluetooth connectivity 4.0, connection USB One full size 2.0 connection USB One full size 3.0 connection HDMI And a SD card slot and battery that should provide between six and seven hours of work.

-On paper, this is a better offer than quad-core Bay Trail chips, but a larger thermal envelope of 6 watts (compared with 4.5 watts on Bay Trail) should provide Performence General similar and perhaps even better apparent when in addition Core Graphically enhanced with 12 units makes the Celeron N3050 a more qualitative choice.
+On paper this is a less good offer than four-core Bay Trail sealed chips, but a larger 6-watt thermal envelope (compared to 4.5 watts on the Bay Trail) should provide similar and perhaps even seemingly better overall performance, when in addition Core Graphically enhanced with 12 units makes the Celeron N3050 a more qualitative choice.
 Just do not expect to run Crisys on this thing.

-So what's better for a consumer looking for the most lucrative deal - Chromebook with a chip ARM Rockchip's cost of 150-170 dollars, or Cloudbook with an atom chip of Intel And 10 windows at the price of between 170 and 200 dollars?
+So which is better for the consumer who is looking for the most lucrative deal - a chromebook with a chip ARM Rockchip's cost of 150-170 dollars, or Cloudbook with an atom chip of Intel And 10 windows at the price of between 170 and 200 dollars?
 We would be happy to hear your comments on this subject.